appsmithorg/appsmith-docs/website/docs/build-apps/performance-best-practices.md

-## Optimizing the Server Side of your app
+## Optimizing the server side of your app

 The server side of your app handles all backend operations, including data processing, database interactions, and API requests.
 Optimizing the server side is crucial for reducing response times, improving scalability, and ensuring a smooth user experience, especially under high load.